-A hybrid campus is a university that provides student services most notably courses, but also career services, wellness, etc. using a blend of online and face-to-face delivery.
+A hybrid campus is a university that provides student services, most notably courses, but also services like career support and student wellness, using a blend of online and face-to-face delivery.

 The most successful small private colleges intelligently integrate their physical campus and face-to-face instruction with online options.
 Small privates differentiate themselves by being student-centered, and that will increasingly mean providing students with the option to access courses and services in their preferred modality.